Lighthouse Friends Home Page

 Nov.
 1, 1880 This is all gloom and darkness.

 Mary Ryan’s final day on the job was November 6, 1880.
-A new keeper, with a new outlook on things took over shortly thereafter.
+Chester B. Rushmore, a new keeper with a new outlook on things, took over shortly thereafter.

 Nov.
 13, 1880 Commence the duties of light keeper.
 The sun set behind a bank of dark clouds, yet it is not gloomy for the poets and our good sense teach us that there is a Silver Lining beyond.

 In 1899, the construction of a breakwater to create an artificial harbor at the entrance to the Calumet River was authorized.
-Starting from a point roughly a half mile north of the river’s entrance, a breakwater was extended out into the lake.
-The breakwater is formed of timber cribs capped by concrete, and projects east into the lake for about 4,000 feet before bending to the southeast.
-At the end of this 6,714-foot breakwater, work on a lighthouse began in 1905.
-The stout, rectangular structure originally consisted of two full stories, topped by a pitched roof, with a cylindrical tower extending above the roof at one end.
-Later, the pitched roof was removed, and the tower stood alone atop the boxy building.
+Starting from a point roughly a half mile north of the river’s entrance, the breakwater, formed of timber cribs capped by concrete, projects east into the lake for about 4,000 feet before bending to the southeast.
+Work on a new metal combination lighthouse and fog signal building to mark the end of the 6,714-foot breakwater began in 1905.
+The stout, rectangular structure originally consisted of two full stories, topped by a pitched roof, with a cylindrical tower extending above one end of the roof.
+The new light and compressed-air fog signal commenced operation on July 20, 1906.
+Exactly a year later, a fog bell replaced the old pierhead steam whistle.

 For several years, both the pierhead and outer breakwater lighthouses were active and maintained by keepers in season.
 A lifesaving station was located on the Calumet River, and one of the station’s lookout towers was positioned near the pierhead lighthouse.
 When the surfman stationed at the lookout saw the flag at the outer breakwater lighthouse flying at half mast, he knew the keepers required assistance.
 Thanks to the lifesaving station logs, several instances of the keepers lowering their flag to signal the lookout tower were recorded, including the following one.